gvwilson/sdxpy/src/check/index.md

 Other users' rules may be different, but we now have the tool we need to check that any HTML we generate conforms to our intended rules.
+More imoprtantly,
+we have a general pattern for building recursive code that we can use in upcoming chapters.

 ## Summary {: #check-summary}